Language and gender: Politeness

-Gender Differences in Political Communication
+Gender differences in political communication

 Situational context is another factor that affects verbal and non-verbal communication behaviors based on gender.
 In male-dominated fields, such as politics, women employ a balance of masculine and feminine behaviors to appear both competent and likable to an audience of male peers.
-In a study that reviewed speeches given by female members of the United States Congress throughout the 2010s, congresswomen performed masculine verbal behavior (i.e., accusations, attacks on character) similarly to male members of Congress, but congresswomen performed more feminine non-verbal behaviors (i.e.., smiling, facial expressions, varied tone of voice) compared to their male counterparts.
+In a study that reviewed speeches given by female members of the United States Congress throughout the 2010s, congresswomen performed masculine verbal behavior (i.e., accusations, attacks on character) similarly to male members of Congress, but congresswomen performed more feminine non-verbal behaviors (i.e., smiling, facial expressions, varied tone of voice) compared to their male counterparts.
 Gender differences in political communication also appear in political arenas outside of the United States.
 In a study of speeches given by members of the United Kingdom's Parliament, female parliamentarians were found to use concrete examples or personal anecdotal evidence to support their arguments more than male parliamentarians.
 Male parliamentarians, on the other hand, were found to base their arguments in abstract descriptions of groups or issues.
-Additionally, the presence of a female MP increased female parliamentarians' participation in political debates.
+Additionally, the presence of another female MP increased female parliamentarians' participation in political debates.